happycod3r/happycod3r/README.md

 I also produce electronic music, but my greatest passion is software development.
 I am an okay web developer, but I am way better at developing desktop stuff and utilities.

-😍 **What I love** is to come up with new Ideas.
-I love coding, my dog and cats, summer and I also love to produce Hardstyle/Hard Trance music.
+😍 **What I love** is to come up with new ideas and stay up until 4am to implement them with my best friend Coffee and I love learnig because I'm always curious.

 😡 **What I hate** is how quick time passes when your having fun, and leaving things unfinished!